We are often asked, how do I check if my WordPress site has been hacked?

 Server logs are plain text files stored on your web server.
 These files keep a record of all errors occurring on your server as well as all your internet traffic.

-You can access them from your WordPress hosting account’s cPanel dashboard under Statistics.
+You can access them from your WordPress hosting account’s cPanel dashboard under Statistics or Metrics.

 These server logs can help you understand what’s going on when your WordPress site is under attack.

 They also contain all the IP addresses used to access your website, so you can block suspicious IP addresses.